BSc (Hons) Integrated Project Manager Degree Apprenticeship

 The BSc (Hons) Integrated Project Manager Degree Apprenticeship is a Level 6 Apprenticeship.
 You can learn more about apprenticeship levels and what they mean here.

 A level (level 3), normally in a minimum of two subjects, plus A*-C or 9-4 GCSE qualifications (Level 2) in English and Maths.
 At least 112 UCAS points from 3 A-levels or equivalent.
-Applicants with relevant work experience will also be considered.
-Applicants with no formal qualifications will also be considered on an individual basis.
+Applicants with relevant work experience or even with no formal qualifications will also be considered on an individual basis.

 Our Delivery Approach